 A Taste of PortugalSintra

-Continuing from the Lisbon microblog… The train from Lisbon to Sintra took less than hour, so even though we started late, we were still able to see much of this UNESCO World Heritage Site city.
+Continuing from the Lisbon travel blog… The train from Lisbon to Sintra took less than hour, so even though we started late, we were still able to see much of this UNESCO World Heritage Site city.
 A packed bus took us up a windy hill, and in 15 minutes we arrived in front of a magnificent Moorish castle constructed in the 8th and 9th centuries.
 The Castelo dos Mouros (the Castle of the Moors) was built high on a stony hilltop guarding over Sintra.

 The narrow battlements.